BerryWorksSoftware/edireader/README.md

 ## Introduction

 EDIReader is a flexible and lightweight EDI parser, written in pure Java using the SAX API allowing for many integration options.
-Released as open source (GPL) originally in 2004, it has handled millions of transactions in a wide variety of products, services, industries, platforms, and custom integrations.
+Released as open source (GPL) in 2004 and enhanced steadily since then, it has handled millions of transactions in a wide variety of products, services, industries, platforms, and custom integrations.

 ## Features Summary

 The EDI parser supports:
 * Automatic detection of EDI standard and syntax characters (terminators, delimiters, separators)
-* Native support for both X12 and EDIFACT
+* X12 and EDIFACT
-* Support for segment loops
+* Segment loops:
     - detects segment loops/groups within a transaction/message
     - using EDIReader plugins
     - reflected in XML as nested <loop> elements
 * Handles multiple:
     - interchanges per input stream
     - functional groups per interchange
-    - transactions/messages per function group
+    - transactions/messages per functional group
-* Command line tools for
+* Command line tools:
     - EDI to XML
-    - Splitting EDI input into multiple XML single-transaction output files
+    - splitting EDI input into multiple XML single-transaction output files
-    - Scanning EDI input producing summary of transactions
+    - scanning EDI input to produce a summary of transactions
+* Java API
+    - based on XML push-parser patterns
+    - can be configured with custom SAX content handlers
 * Detailed error messages for EDI syntax issues
     - for example: *Segment count error in UNT segment.
 Expected 8 instead of 88 at segment 9, field 2*
-    - option to terminate or continue for recoverable errors
+    - option to continue parsing after recoverable errors
 * High performance
+    - parses arbitrarily large input streams
+    - without growing in-memory data structures or file I/O
-* Generation of acknowledgments as a by-product of parsing
+* Acknowledgments as a by-product of parsing
-    - 997 (X12)
-    - 999 (X12)
+    - 997, 999 (X12)
     - CONTRL (EDIFACT)
-* Support for X12 binary sequences via the BIN segment
+* Binary sequences
+    - BIN segment (X12)
+    - UNO/UNP (EDIFACT)

 ## Primary Interfaces